MobilityWorks

 No results found.
 Please try modifying your search.

-I was diagnosed in 1997 with the medical condition; Ventricular Hypertrophic cardiomyopathy.
+I was diagnosed in 1997 with the medical condition; Ventricular Hypertrophic Cardiomyopathy.
 A condition in which the heart muscle becomes abnormally thick.

 Janice has chosen to fundraise for Help Hope Live in part because Help Hope Live assures fiscal accountability of funds raised and tax deductibility for contributors.
 Contributors can be sure donations will be used to pay or reimburse medical and related expenses.
 To make a tax-deductible donation to this fundraising campaign, click on the Give button.